rebeccamccollumstats/r-statistics-projects/04-mtg-card-ratings-analysis/README.md

 ![Improvement When Drawn vs Games-in-Hand Win Rate](figures/iwd_vs_gih_wr.png)

-Improvement when drawn had a strong positive relationship with games-in-hand win rate.
+Improvement when drawn had a strong positive relationship with GIH WR.
 Cards that improved win rate more when drawn also tended to have higher overall GIH WR.